Do Cherries make you poop?

 Cherries are frequently promoted as a wholesome food that is rich in vitamins and anti-oxidants that keep you healthy.
 The impact of cherry on the toilet bowl, however, is one of the most frequently asked topics concerning cherries.
 Do cherries make you poop?
 Or do they cause you to urinate?

-To give you the truth regarding this enigmatic fruit’s impact on your digestive system, we’ll examine both arguments in this post.
+To give you the truth regarding this enigmatic fruit’s impact on your digestive system.
+We’ll examine both arguments in this post.

 What benefits do cherries have?